nZEDb/nZEDb_Misc/Guides/Various/Cache/Guide.md

 ####[Optional] Igbinary:
 >This is an alternative to PHP's built in serializer.
->The cache servers can be compiled or configured to use this.
+>The cache servers can be compiled/configured to use this.
 >To learn more, read the [documentation](https://github.com/igbinary/igbinary/blob/master/README.md).

 >Install dependencies: